Everything you need to know as a first-time student.

 This course has Provisional Professional accreditation by the Australian Computer Society (ACS).
 These accreditations are valid for students enrolling until the end of the year.

 The masters courses provide a pathway to follow on with a research degree (Master of Philosophy, professional doctorate or PhD).
 Students who successfully complete IFN600 Research Based Practice and a 48 credit point research project, are encouraged to apply for enrolment in a doctoral program.
-IN21 provides direct pathways for entry to a PhD program as well as to the Faculty's professional doctorate, Doctor of Information Technology.
+IN21 provides direct pathways for entry to a PhD program.

 Download course structures and unit outlines for Master of Information Technology - Graduate Entry